keptn/tutorials/site/tutorials/keptn-in-a-box-08.md

 sudo bash -c './keptn-in-a-box.sh &'
 ```

 Why run it in the background and where is the output of the program you say?
 Well, keptn-in-a-box is actually optimized to be executed for non-interactive shells at the initialization of an instance.
-This is done programatically passing the script as [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) while creating dynatrace environments and spininning multiple instances for each student.
-This is achieved with the [Dynatrace Rest Tenant Automation](https://github.com/sergiohinojosa/Dynatrace-REST-Tenant-Automation) programm.
-Yes, we love ❤️ automation 🤖and the customization, creation and configuration of environments and instances is done programatically.
+This is done programmatically passing the script as [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) while creating dynatrace environments and spinning multiple instances for each student.
+This is achieved with the [Dynatrace Rest Tenant Automation](https://github.com/sergiohinojosa/Dynatrace-REST-Tenant-Automation) program.
+Yes, we love ❤️ automation 🤖and the customization, creation and configuration of environments and instances is done programmatically.

 ### What happens in the background
 The script will clone the keptn-in-a-box repository in the 🏠home directory of the user that executed it.
 It will execute the functions marked as `true`.
 The installation will take between 4 and 10 minutes, depending on the amount of features, internet connection speed and computing power available.